Gray fox fur: Trade

 In addition to their area of origin, pelts are classified according to the quality of their hair density.
 The Eastern and Western ones have the densest fur, which allows the hair to stand upright; in the fur industry, such dense and rugged types of fur are found in contrast to furs that are flat, clinging and with thin hair density.
 Centrals are not as dense in the hair and therefore appear very flat.
 Coasts, from the coastal region, are much paler than the Centrals from the interior, but have the same structure.
 The other regions all supply pelts “that are too bad to be used for anything other than low-price products”.

 The pelts obtained in the coldest part of winter have a soft, first-class fur, free of any bluish spots.
 The hair density is usually sufficient and the guard hair is significantly softer than in the lower quality levels.
 They belong to the best category, called the Ones or Firsts.
-The second category, the Twos or Seconds, originate from the season just before the height of winter.
+The second category, the Twos or Seconds, originates from the season just before the height of winter.
 They only have a slightly bluish tint, a soft guard hair and they are almost as full in the hair as the highest quality pieces.
 The pelts obtained right after the coldest period also fall into this quality category; they can usually be recognized by the reddish stain on the head and shoulders and the somewhat harder skin.
 The even lower quality pieces are classified as the third type, Threes, and the very low, flat, undesirable pelts as the last, fourth grade, the Fours.

 Another classification is based on pelt size, also in four levels: Extra Large, Large, Medium and Small.
 As a rule, the medium-sized coats have the softest fur and the most presentable hair pattern.
 This is probably due to the fact that these are mainly pelts from female animals and male foxes in their first year of life.

 The rawhides are usually delivered in a round shape, with the hair facing outwards.
 Only the Southern and Southwestern ones were skinned open, at least until the 1930s.

 After 1900, America exported 20.000 to 40.000 pelts a year; in 1923/24 the total was around 80.000; in 1950 it was 100.000 pelts.
 Around 1988, roughly 250.000 to 300.000 pelts were sold annually, about half of them Eastern and Western.

 Gray fox fur always comes from animals in the wild.
 Compared to other types of fox fur, most of which come from breeding, the amount of gray fox fur is very low.